-Service Canada EI Benefits are usually in the form of temporary financial assistance which lasts for 12 months from the date of benefits start date and once your EI application is approved.
+Service Canada EI Benefits are usually in the form of temporary financial assistance which lasts for 12 months from the date of the benefits start date and once your EI application is approved.

 Once you find a new job, your EI payments will immediately stop and you will no longer receive any more payments.
 Also, if you work part-time while searching for a job, your EI payment amount will get reduced.
 It all depends on the income you make bi-weekly while on EI payments.

 EI payments usually last for a year and all applications are manually approved once applied for.